 To use, simply tap upwards on the protruding silver disc and the whole lid moves up mechanically.
 Now pop in a pod blend and size of your choice and tap the top button.
 Every pod comes with its own unique barcode which instructs the machine to provide just the right amount of water and the optimum length of extraction.
 Uniquely, the Vertuo system uses Centrifusion technology (the capsule spins at up to 7,000rpm) instead of just steamy water under high pressure.

-Just fill the small chamber with hot water (most hotels have a kettle in the room), slap a capsule into the adapter (available separately), seal the lid and add a good dose of finger pressure to squeeze the piston closed.
-Voila, instant espresso replete with a proper dollop of thick, rich crema.
+With the aid of the optional Nespresso NS adapter (£20), this model produces espressos as rich and aromatic as any kitchen-bound machine on this page.
+Just fill the small chamber with boiled water, slap a capsule into the adapter, seal the lid and add a good dose of finger pressure to squeeze the piston closed.
+Boom, instant espresso with a proper dollop of thick, rich crema on top.

 This keenly-priced micro machine is the width of a coffee tin and couldn’t be easier to use.
 The 0.5-litre water tower is big enough for at least half-a-dozen cups (either long or short, depending on which button is pressed) but the used capsule collection drawer is tiny and only has room for five.
 If you step too far over the mark, I can guarantee the drawer will jam and you’ll struggle to get the damn thing open.

-All pod machines take the guesswork out of making espresso and this is no different.
-Lift the top flap (which automatically ejects the previously used pod), chuck in a new pod (choose from nine different blends), close it and press either the big cup button or the small cup button.
+All pod machines take the guesswork out of making espresso and this one is no different.
+Lift the top flap (which automatically ejects the previously used pod), chuck in a new pod (choose from 16 different blends), close it and press either the big cup button or the small cup button.
 And that’s all there is to it.

 If full-bodied flavour and a strong, palette-smacking kick are your prerequisites to a good espresso then make this model among your first ports of call.

 The Creatista is superbly built, with a reassuringly large amount of metal used in the construction, but what impresses most here is the typically Sage-like, intuitive interface.
-There’s an LED panel on top that displays one of eight coffee styles from short-shot ristretto to latte macchiato, and it's so easy to use, my cat managed to whip up a flat white without even looking at the instruction manual.
+There’s an LED panel on top that displays one of eight coffee styles from ristretto to latte macchiato, and it's so easy to use, my cat managed to whip up a flat white without even looking at the instruction manual.

 The foaming wand, too, is excellent and almost entirely automatic – just set the amount of froth required and hit the button for anything from warm milk to a Matterhorn-style peak of rich, creamy froth.